Finding the best cycling routes in Europe can be tricky. There are so many to choose from that it can be quite overwhelming.

 The Flanders cycle loop takes in a long loop of Belgium, exploring each corner of Flanders.
 It’s 952 kilometres long and has 5,155 metres of climbing on offer.
 The key thing about this route is enjoying your surroundings.

-Belgium is among the best places to cycle, and this route demonstrates why – taking in some of the picturesque towns and cities and undulating routes around the Flanders region.
+Belgium offers some of the best bike rides in Europe, and this route demonstrates why – taking in some of the picturesque towns and cities and undulating routes around the Flanders region.
+The country is also great for flatter Europe bike routes, but this route shows there are still plenty of climbing challenges available, too.

 Zuider Zee route, Netherlands